Enrolling New Students

 For questions on what documentation is required for registration, see Required Registration Documents.

 Please visit our Emily Lembeck Early Learning Center (ELC) if you are interested in our Pre-Kindergarten (Pre-K) program.
 Registration for the Early Learning Center for 2022-2023 will open February 1, 2022 and close March 31, 2022.
 Families will be notified of acceptance by April 1, 2022.
 In order for acceptance to be confirmed ALL required registration documents should be uploaded into Registration Gateway.
 See above for required registration documents.
 Any registrations completed after March 31, 2021 will be placed on a waitlist.
 If assistance is needed with registration, please contact the ELC front office at 678-919-4590.
 For MCS Employees, please complete the Employee Agreement Form in addition to registering your student.

 The Marietta City Schools Choice Program allows students to attend a different elementary school than the one for which they are zoned.
 Please visit our Choice Academies for more information on which school may best meet your student's needs.
 This does not include the Marietta Center for Advanced Academics (MCAA), which is a STEAM magnet school.
 For information on applying to the MCAA Magnet Program, please visit MCAA Application Procedures.
 For information on the Magnet Program for grades 6-8, please visit MSGA Sixth Grade Magnet Program or MMS Magnet Program.

-The application window for Choice opens on the 1st Monday in November and closes the 3rd Friday in December.
+The application window for Choice (not including MCAA) opens on the 1st Monday in November and closes the 3rd Friday in December.
 This process is NOT first-come, first-served; students will be accepted based on availability in the requested school.